Enoisong/WhimsyNamer/Readme.md

 <!-- PROJECT DESCRIPTION -->
 # 📖 WhimsyNamer<a name="about-project"></a>

-> **[WhimsyNamer]** is a designed to efficiently showcase a list of student names, providing an organized and accessible interface for users.
+> **[WhimsyNamer]** is designed to efficiently showcase a list of student names, providing an organized and accessible interface for users.

 ## 🛠 Built With <a name="built-with"></a>
 ### Tech Stack <a name="tech-stack"></a>